idvorkin/manager-book-redirect/README.md

 ###  Deployment  + Hosting

-This webservice is deployed to an azure function at  https://manager-book.azurewebsites.net  Include a path to be converted to the title and anchor link.
+This webservice is deployed to an azure function at  https://manager-book.azurewebsites.net  via git hook.
+Include a path to be converted to the title and anchor link.

+Pushing to main deploys to https://manager-book-dev.azurewebsites.net

+Pushing to deploy-prod deploys to  https://manager-book.azurewebsites.net

 ### Keep warm scirpt